harryC72/greenpark/README.md

 Notes from the creator:

 I only set up a small express server.
 The products are saved in memory.
 The next step is to connect the server with a database to store the products.
-I am handling error on the get request to the serfer.
+I am handling error on the get request to the server.
 Errors on the post request are only logged.
 That is something to discuss how to handle.
 Maybe with a message box telling the user that the server is overloaded or something on those lines.